List of minor Angel characters: Senator Helen Brucker

 Senator Helen Brucker (Stacey Travis) is not a real human being, but a demon "installed" in a woman's body; the circumstances behind this are unknown, but the process apparently altered her body chemistry to the extent that her host's blood was green.
 Her ambition is to become President of the United States in 2008 thanks to the financial aid of hostile countries and the vast influence she possesses as a member of the Circle of the Black Thorn.
 She also tends to surround herself with vampires, who work both as her bodyguards and campaign staff.
-She's also a client of Wolfram & Hart, at least since the days of Holland Manners.
+She is also a client of Wolfram & Hart, at least since the days of Holland Manners.

 Senator Brucker visits Wolfram & Hart to obtain the firm's help to defeat her rival Mike Conley, also a candidate for the Senate.
 She plans to have Conley brainwashed into becoming a pedophile so Brucker can win the 'chick vote'.
 As part of the act he stages to make the Black Thorn believe he has been corrupted by power, Angel agrees to aid Senator Brucker and to have Conley brainwashed in the following days.

 Brucker is present at Angel's initiation in the Circle of the Black Thorn, participating in the torture of Drogyn.
 Before revealing herself to Angel, she wore a bronze-colored Tre Facce mask.
 When Angel and his crew agree to wipe out all members of the Black Thorn, Gunn is sent to kill Senator Brucker at her campaign headquarters, a mission in which he succeeds.
 He kills her by throwing an axe into her head.